Gestural AI – Real-Time ASL Interpreter

 Overview

-Developed a cutting-edge real-time American Sign Language (ASL) recognition system that achieves 94% accuracy on a dataset of 20,000+ videos and 166,000 images.
-This project demonstrates advanced computer vision techniques and real-time inference optimization.
+Built a real-time American Sign Language recognition system using video features, hand-tracking signals, and lightweight inference for live interaction.
+The best model reached 94% accuracy across a dataset of 20,000+ videos and 166,000 images.

 Technical Implementation